Chinese Chess : 象棋 xiàng qí

 The black horse 馬 mǎ and red horse 傌 mà moves one step forwards, backwards or sideways and then one step diagonally as with the Western Chess knight.
 However it may not jump over another piece as it can do in Western Chess.
 Each side has two horses.

 The black catapult 砲 or red cannon 炮 (both pronounced pào) moves in the same as the chariot.
-It is different is the manner it captures pieces as there has to be one intervening piece for it to take in that direction.
+It is different in the manner it captures pieces as there has to be one intervening piece for it to take in that direction.
 This greatly adds to the complexity of the game, as moving a piece out of the way of a cannon's attack can counter-intuitively render defense to other pieces.
 Each side has two cannons.

 The black elephant 象 or red minister 相 (both pronounced xiàng) can only move two steps diagonally.
 It is a defensive piece as it can not leap over other pieces or cross the river.
 These restrictions mean that there are only seven places that an elephant can occupy.
-In a rather vague way it is a bit like a bishop in Western Chess.
+In a rather vague way it is a bit like a restricted bishop in Western Chess.
 Each side has two elephants or ministers.
 Chinese chess is known as Xiangqi 象棋meaning literally elephant game.
 Xiang as 想 also means ‘think’ or ‘ponder’ which seems very appropriate.

 The black adviser 士 or red scholar 仕 (both pronounced shì) is restricted to move one step diagonally and only within the fortress (or palace).
 There are only five spaces it can occupy and its role is defensive.
 Each side has two advisers or bodyguards.